Before registering on this site you should consider the following:

 able to select which of your colleagues you would add to each entity as SAR

 Online users.
-This would mean however that you would need to maintain a number
+This means, however, that you would need to maintain a number